Alexandre2806/EPITECH-Project/python/README.md

 #106bombyx
 ==========

-## Description
+## Subject

-You must recode the printf function from the C library.
+It is necessary to model the evolution of a population of bombyx according to a recurrence relation depending on the growth rate kk, and display the results to plot them with Gnuplot.

-Your fonction should be prototype like the printf fonction.
+## USAGE

-## How to
+./106bombyx n [k | i0 i1]